lowlighter/metrics/README.md

     plugin_pagespeed_screenshot: yes
 ```

-It is possible to audit a different website from the one linked to your GitHub account by using `plugin_pagespeed_url` option.
+It is possible to audit a different website from the one linked to your GitHub account by using the `plugin_pagespeed_url` option.

 Add the following to your workflow:
 ```yaml